Between stimulus and response, there is a space. In that space is our power to choose our response.

 Emotional triggers are anything that makes us uncomfortable.
-They can affect us in differing degrees, yet regardless of the level, they are indications of areas within our own lives that we have work to do.
-What they reveal is what or where we are unsatisfied or are lacking in some way.
+They can affect us to varying degrees, yet regardless of the level, they indicate areas in our own lives where we have work to do.
+What they reveal is what we are unsatisfied with or lack in some way.
 The triggers are internal wounds.

-When we heal the initial trauma or false belief, it will set us free.
+When we heal the initial trauma or false belief of what was, it will set us free.

 It is essential to identify these areas that elicit a negative emotional response and to be aware that what is triggered has nothing to do with the person or situation that triggered it.
 Instead, they are the messengers that reveal to us the unhealed parts of who we are.

-We can begin letting go when we first narrow down the areas that rile us up.
+We can begin letting go by first narrowing down the areas that rile us up.

-Identify the areas of your life you get triggered.
+Identify the areas of your life that trigger you.
 For example, is it about your self-image, financial success, self-esteem, worthiness, or something else?

-Was there body shaming or words that told you, you were not worthy or deserving?
-Did your parent’s view of money overshadow your desire to become successful?
+Was there body shaming or words that told you you were not worthy or deserving?
+Did your parents’ views on money overshadow your desire to succeed?
 Did social conditioning confine you to a life you don’t desire?
-And when confronted with ideas or persons who personify the ideas, do they trigger you?
+And when confronted with ideas or people who embody them, do they trigger you?

 So, when we feel the first signs of a trigger reaction, take a pause.
 As you feel your blood boiling, your chest tightening, and your anxiety rising, take a breath.
 Count to 10.
 Take 3 deep inhales and 3 slow exhales.
 Walk away.
 Tell yourself this is a trigger, and thank the situation for allowing you to see it.